evansinho/React-Bookstore/README.md

-## Milestone 1
+## Milestone 2

 In this milestone, we performed the following actions:

-- Use create-react-app to initialize a new React app
-- Delete any unnecessary file or asset
+- Prepare directory structure
+- Implement the App Component
+- Implement BookList Component
+- Implement Book Component
+- Implement BooksForm Component
+- Define Redux Actions and Reducers
-- Add the necessary Redux packages to your project
+- Initialize the Redux Store

-  - Add react-redux using npm.
-  - Add redux using npm.
-- Run the application with npm start and make sure that everything works correctly.
-- Follow the instructions in create-react-app-buildpack to deploy the app to Heroku
+Kindly review our project :man_technologist:

 ## Tools To Work With